Bhutan Delight Tour Flag Image

 After an early morning breakfast drive to Thimphu.
 If by flight, after an early morning breakfast fly to Paro and following itinerary can be followed.
 Visit Ta Dzong, once a watchtower, built to defend Rinpung Dzong during inter-valley wars of the 17th century, Ta Dzong was converted to Bhutan’s National Museum in 1968.
 The museum collection includes ancient Bhutanese art and artifacts, weapons, coins, stamps and a small natural history collection.
 Then walk down a hillside trail to visit Rinpung Dzong (Paro Dzong) situated at a commanding height overlooking Paro valley.
 Built by Shabdrung Ngawang Namgyal in 1646, this Dzong now houses Paro’s monk body and the offices of the civil administration and is symbolic as the religious and secular center of all affairs of the valley.

-Afternoon visits to Drukgyel Dzong and Kyichu Lhakhang and followed by a visit to the 7th century Kyichu Lhakhang, one of the 108 temples built in the Himalayas by the Tibetan king, Songtsen Gampo.
+Afternoon visits to Taa Dzong or Drukgyel Dzong and Kyichu Lhakhang and followed by a visit to the 7th century Kyichu Lhakhang, one of the 108 temples built in the Himalayas by the Tibetan king, Songtsen Gampo.
 The building of this temple marks the introduction of Buddhism in Bhutan.
 Leisure evening stroll in the town to see handicrafts shop and last-minute mementos buy.
 Dinner and overnight at Hotel

 Icon